allora-network/allora-chain/README.md

 scripts/l1_node.sh
 ```

-### Running and updating with cosmovisor
+## Running and updating with cosmovisor

+We use cosmovisor  to automate chain upgrades, you can find info about it on [the home page](https://docs.cosmos.network/main/build/tooling/cosmovisor).
 We will build and provide Docker image with cosmovisor and all the required allorad version in it prior upgrades, and communicate image tag.

-If you need to build it your self, see `Dockerfile.cosmovisor`.
+The allorad docker image with cosmovisor for [1.
+Lowerexpeditedvotingperiodto12hr](https://explorer.testnet-1.testnet.allora.network/allora-testnet-1/gov/1) upgrade is `alloranetwork/allora-chain:v0.3.0-cosmovisor`

+If you dont want to use cosmovisor, you can take allorad binaries from the [release page](https://github.com/allora-network/allora-chain/releases)

 ## Call the node
 After the node is running you can exec RPC calls to it.